se-edu/guides/tutorials/javaFxPart3.md

     }
 ```

-Verify that the scroll pane now scrolls as intended.
+Verify that the `ScrollPane` now scrolls as intended.

 ## Iteration 2 – Adding dialog boxes for Duke's response